 - Breakfast (family-style)

-- Girls work together on kapers (a.k.a. camp chores)
+- Campers work together on kapers (a.k.a. camp chores)

 - Skill-building activities with your camp group, based on your session’s theme